sdc/moodle-local_leapwebservices/readme.md

 ## History

+* 2013-12-xx, v0.3.4: Fixed the 'get_users_by_username' webservice for Moodle 2.5 or greater only; wrote API documentation; version bump.
 * 2013-12-02, v0.3.3: Removed hardcoded mdl_ table prefixes and version bump.
 * 2013-11-29, v0.3.2: Version bump and minor code changes to test at Merthyr.
 * 2013-11-27, v0.3.1: Documentation changes only: how to configure Moodle to use web services.
 No code changes.